octobercms/docs/services-queues.md

     php artisan queue:work --sleep=5

 Note that the queue only "sleeps" if no jobs are on the queue.
 If more jobs are available, the queue will continue to work them without sleeping.

+<a name="supervisor-configuration"></a>
+## Supervisor configuration

+### Installing Supervisor

+Supervisor is a process monitor for the Linux operating system, and will automatically restart your `queue:work` process if it fails.
+To install Supervisor on Ubuntu, you may use the following command:

+    sudo apt-get install supervisor

+### Configuring Supervisor

+Supervisor configuration files are typically stored in the `/etc/supervisor/conf.d` directory.
+Within this directory, you may create any number of configuration files that instruct supervisor how your processes should be monitored.
+For example, let's create a `october-worker.conf` file that starts and monitors a `queue:work` process:

+    [program:october-worker]
+    process_name=%(program_name)s_%(process_num)02d
+    command=php /path/to/october/artisan queue:work --sleep=3 --tries=3
+    autostart=true
+    autorestart=true
+    user=october
+    numprocs=8
+    redirect_stderr=true
+    stdout_logfile=/path/to/october/worker.log

+In this example, the `numprocs` directive will instruct Supervisor to run 8 `queue:work` processes and monitor all of them, automatically restarting them if they fail.
+Of course, you should change the `queue:work` portion of the command directive to reflect your desired queue connection.
+The `user` directive should be changed to the name of a user that has permission to run the command.

+### Starting Supervisor

+Once the configuration file has been created, you may update the Supervisor configuration and start the processes using the following commands:

+    sudo supervisorctl reread

+    sudo supervisorctl update

+    sudo supervisorctl start october-worker:*

+For more information on Supervisor, consult the [Supervisor documentation](http://supervisord.org/index.html).

 <a name="daemon-queue-worker"></a>
 ## Daemon queue worker